dabeaz/bitey/README.rst

 ============
 You'll need to have a pretty complete LLVM development environment installed on your machine.
 Bitey has been developed using LLVM/Clang-3.1.
 You might need to install it yourself.
-Make sure you compile LLVM with shared-library support when you build it (e.g., use ``configure --enable-shared=yes``).

 In addition, you need to install the ``llvm-py`` extension.
 Get it at at http://www.llvmpy.org.

+Bitey is unlikely to work with any older version of LLVM or the llvm-py extension--especially preinstalled versions distributed with your operating system.
+You need to be using bleeding-edge modern versions of these libraries.

 Example and Basic Tutorial
 ==========================